GP Jobs in Perth

 Salary and Competitive Packages

-Demand is often strongest in the outer northern and southern suburbs, where population growth has outpaced GP supply.
-Practices in these areas may offer particularly competitive terms.
-Inner-city and western suburb practices, while potentially offering a different patient demographic and clinical experience, may operate under different remuneration structures.
+Demand is strongest in the outer northern and southern suburbs where population growth has outrun GP supply.
+Those areas tend to offer the most competitive terms.
+Inner-city and western suburb practices have different patient demographics and remuneration structures.

-Perth's cost of living is generally moderate compared to Sydney, though housing costs in desirable coastal and western suburbs can be significant.
-Many GPs find that the combination of competitive earnings and a high quality of life makes Perth a financially rewarding place to practise.
-For national salary comparisons, see our GP Salary Australia guide.
+Perth's cost of living is moderate compared to Sydney, though coastal and western suburbs can be expensive for housing.
+Most GPs find that the combination of solid earnings and a genuinely good lifestyle makes Perth worth considering financially.
+See our GP Salary Australia guide for national comparisons.

 Lifestyle and Living in Perth

-Perth's lifestyle is one of its strongest drawcards for GPs.
-The city enjoys a Mediterranean climate with warm, dry summers and mild, wet winters.
-With more sunshine hours than any other Australian capital, Perth is ideal for those who enjoy outdoor activities.
-The city's coastline stretches for kilometres, with clean, uncrowded beaches from Scarborough and Cottesloe in the west to Rockingham and Mandurah in the south.
+Perth has a Mediterranean climate: warm, dry summers, mild wet winters, and more sunshine hours than any other Australian capital.
+Clean, uncrowded beaches stretch from Scarborough and Cottesloe in the west to Rockingham and Mandurah in the south.
+That is a lot of coastline.

 Workforce Distribution and Opportunities